mitryp/clear-formatting/README.md

    the conversion to always contain a decimal-point character, even if no digits follow it.
 Normally, a decimal-point character appears in the result of these conversions only if a digit follows it.
 In addition, for `GENERAL` and `GENERAL_UPPER` conversions, trailing zeros are not removed from the result.
-7) `Width(width: int)` - determines the width (in characters) of the output string.
+6) `Width(width: int)` - determines the width (in characters) of the output string.
 Takes only positive integers.
 If the negative number is specified, the width is set to 0.
-If the floating point number is specified, casts if to integer.
+If the floating point number is specified, it is casted to integer.
 8) `Groping` - determines the separator for thousands.
     * `COMMA` - signals the use of a comma as a separator for thousands.
 For a locale aware separator, use the LOCALIZED_NUMBER integer presentation type instead.